 On February 18, LSU’s Office of Research and Economic Development, with Communications and University Relations, launched an initiative to promote the University’s considerable breadth and depth of energy-related research.
 The goal of the campaign, titled “Power Players,” is to stimulate research partnerships between the University and industry in disciplines including geological exploration, hydraulic fracturing, solar, wind, biomass, geothermal, materials, efficiency, electrical conductivity, nuclear, and environmental and socioeconomic issues.
 CES Executive Director David Dismukes is featured in a Power Players video interview and Q&A.

-For more on the Power Players initiative, visit the Power Players website.
+For more on the Power Players initiative, visit Office of Research & Economic Development Special Initiatives

 David Dismukes, CES executive director, presented "Energy Prices and the Outlook for